OoriData/Toolio/demo/reddit_newsletter/README.md

 # Basic flow

+Agent 0: The human user

-Agent 1: Asks user main topic of interest, with follow-ups to narrow down
+Agent 1 (local LLM, e.g. Mistral Nemo): Interviews the user turn by turn to build an understanding of a topic of interest for the newsletter, with follow-ups to narrow down the focus

+Agent 2 (Can be the same local LLM as Agent 1, e.g. Mistral Nemo): Uses the topics the user raised to select a list of relevant subreddits

+Agent 3 (Code tool): Reads the hottest, most recent 10 posts from each of the selected subreddits

+Agent 4 (OpenAI GPT 4o-mini): Takes the raw posts from Agent 3 and generates a full newsletter

-Agent 2: Checks that the post contains no anti-social material
+Agent 5 (different local LLM such as LlamaGuard): Checks that the resulting newsletter contains no anti-social material (remember the source is Reddit)

+Agent 6 (Code tool): publishes the newsletter

-Agent 1: confirms with the user (who is in effect agent 3) before posting
+Agent 6 (Code tool): confirms with the user (who is in effect agent 3) before posting

 Additions?